 We have settled at my cousin Stefan‘s place.
 He owns some huge land with a big house, a tool barn, a shed for chickens, three big black dogs (one is a husky brought over from his time in the Yukon Valley, Canada), two cats, swings and things to climb – right on a big lake.

-For the delicious pizza dinner, we were 16 relatives: Stefan, Sandra, their kids Tabata, Mattes, Espen and Lennart, Stefan‘s parents Uwe & Gundula, Sandra‘s mom Karin and the five of us *wow*
+For the delicious pizza dinner, we were 16 relatives: Stefan, Sandra, their kids Tabata, Mattes, Espen and Lennart, Stefan‘s parents Uwe & Gundula, Sandra‘s mom Karin, my parents, and the five of us *wow*

 Now we also know why so many houses are red.
 About 200 years ago, rocks containing iron oxide were a cheap by-product from mining that could be used for protecting the wood from being degraded by the weather.